-$[[Y]]>> \underline{Y}<<.$
+$[[\underline{V}]] >> \underline{Y} <<.$

 Prompt Payment.
-It is the intent of the County that all firms, including CBE-A/Es providing professional services to the County, shall receive payments promptly in order to maintain sufficient cash flow with 1.
-Contracts CBE-A/E set-asides, or subconsultant goals shall require that billings from consultants under prime professional services agreements with Miami-Dade County, or the Public Health Trust that are a CBE-A/E contract set-aside or which contain a set-aside or subconsultant goal shall be promptly reviewed and payment made by the County or Trust on those amounts not in dispute within fourteen (14) calendar days of receipt of such billing by the County, or the Trust.
+It is the intent of the County that all firms, including CBE-A/Es providing professional services to the County, shall receive payments promptly in order to maintain sufficient cash flow

+CBE-A/E 1.
+Contracts with set-asides, or subconsultant goals shall require that billings from under prime consultants professional services agreements with Miami-Dade County, or the Public Health Trust that are a CBE-A/E contract set-aside or which contain a set-aside or subconsultant goal shall be promptly reviewed and payment made by the County or Trust on those amounts not in dispute within fourteen (14) calendar days of receipt of such billing by the County, or the Trust.